Towards Automated Network Mitigation Analysis (extended): Practical Model Acquisition

 \section{Practical Model Acquisition}

-The formalism and algorithm introduced in the previous sections encompass a broad range of network models.
-In this section, we describe a highly automated approach to acquire a particular form of such network models in practice, demonstrating our method to be readily applicable.
-The general workflow is similar to MulVAL~\cite{Ou:2005:MLN:1251398.1251406}, which integrates machine-readable vulnerability descriptions and reports from network vulnerability scanners such as Nessus to derive a simple logical model specified in Datalog.
+In this section, we describe a highly automated approach to acquire network models in practice, demonstrating our method to be readily applicable.
 Our workflow follows the same idea, but in addition we incorporate possible mitigation actions described in a concise and general schema.
-Moreover, our formalism considers the probabilistic/uncertain nature of exploits.\footnote{ Code is available at \url{http://upload.soundadl.bplaced.net/whatif.zip} }
+Moreover, our formalism considers the probabilistic/uncertain nature of exploits.